FlashpointProject/FlashpointSecureTools/FlashpointSecurePlayer/README.md

  - Command Line: `--run-as-administrator` (or `-a`)
  - Configuration File: `runAsAdministrator` attribute

-When the Run As Administrator Modification is used either via command line or configuration file, if the application is not running as administrator, it will ask the user if it may launch in Administrator Mode.
+When the Run As Administrator Modification is used either via command line or configuration file, if the application is not running as administrator, it will ask the user if it may launch as Administrator User.
 This is useful for Windows applications that require to be run as administrator.

 If the Run As Administrator Modification is not used, it does not test if the application is running as administrator or not.
 Therefore, it is possible that, even with this Modification not active, the application could be running as administrator.
 The omission of this Modification simply means that no test occurs.

-The command line below launches Flash in Administrator Mode.
+The command line below launches Flash as Administrator User.

 `FlashpointSecurePlayer -a --software "Flash\flashplayer_32_sa.exe" "http://www.example.com/example.swf"`

-The command line below launches the Astro Avenger II ActiveX Control in Administrator Mode.
+The command line below launches the Astro Avenger II ActiveX Control as Administrator User.

 `FlashpointSecurePlayer -a --name "ActiveX\AstroAvenger2Loader\AstroAvenger2Loader.ocx" --server "http://www.shockwave.com/content/astroavenger2/sis/index.html"`